danielbr/Business--Shipping/trunk/shipping/doc/README.txt

     Takes a scalar that can be 'debug', 'info', 'warn', 'error', or 'fatal'.

-  Business::Shipping->_new_subclass()
-    Private Method.

-    Generates an object of a given subclass dynamically.
-Will dynamically 'use' the corresponding module, unless runtime module loading has been disabled via the 'preload' option.

-  $obj->event_handlers()
-    For backwards compatibility only.

 SEE ALSO
     Important modules that are related to Business::Shipping:

     * Business::Shipping::DataFiles - Required for offline cost estimation
-    * Business::Shipping::DataTools - Tools that generating DataFiles
+    * Business::Shipping::DataTools - Tools that generate DataFiles
     (optional)

-    Other CPAN modules that are simliar to Business::Shipping:
+    Other Perl modules that are simliar to Business::Shipping:

     * Business::Shipping::UPS_XML - Online cost estimation module that has
     very few prerequisites.
 Supports shipments that originate in USA and